UC-MACSS/persp-analysis/students/gamarnik_dan/Assignment_2.md

 ##### Privacy and self-censorship

-The first possible problem might be issues regarding the app's privacy since it is collecting their location data.
-Even if it is not unethical or illegal, this might make them suspicious and not want to be forthcoming about their political views.
+The first possible problem might be issues regarding the app's privacy since it is collecting participants' location data.
+Even if it is not unethical or illegal, this might make the users suspicious about where their data is going and not want to be forthcoming about their political views.

 To help solve for this, I will have small group discussions (similar to Sugie's (2016) approach) where I discuss issues of privacy.
 I will